 - In case there are conflicting operations, or the query is attempting a distributed/multi-shard transactional operation where provisional records need to be written, YugaByte DB automatically switches to preserving correctness even if it means higher latencies.

 Thus, YugaByte DB allows batching of write operations with single-key ACID semantics to achieve very high performance on streaming ingest, while at the same time it allows transactional updates to a set of keys with consistency.

 Transactions are an essential feature when developing user-facing web/mobile applications.
 Typically, a large percentage of workloads in such an application requires high performance with single-key ACID guarantees, while a small percentage of the workloads require distributed ACID transactions with extreme data integrity.
 YugaByte DB is designed to strike a good balance in addressing both scenarios.
-The end goal is radical simplification of application development through a unified data platform that not only brings NoSQL & SQL together at the API layer but also brings ACID transactions & high-performance together at the core DB layer.
+The end goal is radical simplification of application development through a unified data platform that brings together SQL, internet-scale growth and global distribution.
 Two areas we continue to work on are Jepsen testing for data correctness validation under failure conditions and additional performance benchmarks for workloads with distributed transactions.
 Stay tuned for results.

 If our approach to database design sounds exciting, try out YugaByte DB — it is Apache 2.0 open source!
 Install it today, and check out how distributed ACID transactions work on your laptop in a few minutes.
 Also, don’t forget to support our GitHub project with your stars, watches and forks 🤓

 - Review results of Do-It-Yourself Jepsen testing (formal certification is on roadmap).

 - Compare YugaByte DB in depth to databases like CockroachDB, Google Cloud Spanner and MongoDB.